-Hi there, I am a computer graphics / video games software engineer.
+Hi there, I am a computer graphics / video games software engineer at Deviation Games.
 Dabbler in rendering, ML, game design, and occasionally homebrewing table top stories ⚔️.

 I recently resleased the SyntheticFur dataset in collaboration with Google Brain and Stadia.